 Megumi Matsubara’s multidisciplinary work researches the connections between intellectual perception, physical sensitivity, and the transmission of knowledge through what the artist regards as her main medium: space.

-Megumi Matsubara expresses thoughts and ideas in the form of spaces, weaving together various media including photography, sound, light, text and performances; her practice spans from ephemeral situations to static architecture.
+Weaving together various media including text, sculpture, photography, and phenomenon of light, Matsubara’s practice spans from ephemeral situations to static architecture.
 These works are inserted into existing environments so as to reconfigure them, achieving an exquisite balance between presence and absence.
 Each pursuit elicits a distinctive spatial awareness, making it seem as if dreams and mental images are superimposed in a visual realm.

-Likewise, Matsubara’s work presented in the domain of architecture are ‘House of 33 Years’ (Nara, 2013) and ‘It is a Garden’ (Nagano, 2016) among others, with ASSISTANT; interdisciplinary architecture firm co-founded with Hiroi Ariyama in 2002.
+Likewise, Matsubara’s work presented in the domain of architecture are IT IS A GARDEN (Nagano, 2017); HOUSE OF 33 YEARS (Nara, 2013); KOROGARU PAVILION (Yamaguchi Center for Arts and Media, Yamaguchi, 2013) among others, with ASSISTANT; interdisciplinary architecture firm co-founded with Hiroi Ariyama in 2002.

 Megumi Matsubara lives in Fès (Morocco) and Tokyo (Japan).

 Since 2012, Matsubara has published six artist’s books of poetry and imagery, printed in limited editions in Tangier, Morocco.
 The complete titles, hand-numbered and signed, are stocked at the bookstores such as EOS Art Books in Tokyo; Librarie des Colonnes, and Librairies les insolites in Tangier.